Nonye2K3/chia/k-sizes.md

+# Warning - since release of Beta 14 on the 1st of October 2020 - all the below data is outdated and obsolete.
+It only serve as historical data.

 # Various k size statistics - Current - Beta 8 and newer

 These results from various machines should give a sense of how long and how much space a plot will take on different hardware.
 The first section is from Beta 1.8 or newer.
 Historical data is below and is currently still useful at the Beta 1.8 stage.
 Please add yours here or post the details in the #testnet channel of the [Keybase Chat](https://keybase.io/team/chia_network.public).
 The theory and process of plotting are described in the [Chia Proof of Space Construction](https://www.chia.net/assets/proof_of_space.pdf) document.